Gourang12332/AI-ML-Projects/README.md

-# AI-ML-Projects
+AI-ML-Projects 🚀

-This is my repo of ai ml projects.
-Till now it consists of two projects, but soon more projects will be uploaded as well .
+This repository contains my collection of AI and Machine Learning projects.
+Currently, it includes two projects, but many more are on the way!

-About these Projects
+📌 About the Projects
-These two projects are:
-1. An open Ai assistant jarvis program : This program is completely created by me with scratch and it is going with modifications from my first year.
-This program is for laptop automation, that is your voice commands will be interpreted by it and then as per the command actions will be carried out.
-That means if you ask it to set alarm , to open hotspot, to open google , to search wikipidea, to play music, to make a call , to send message , whatsapp message and many more.
-Just chk it out , really it is not optimized but i have made it from scratch and will be optimized further also.
+1. Jarvis – OpenAI Assistant for Laptop Automation

+A personal AI assistant built entirely from scratch and continuously improved since my first year.
+Jarvis listens to your voice commands and performs a variety of tasks automatically, such as:

+Setting alarms ⏰

+Enabling hotspot 📶

+Opening Google or searching Wikipedia 🌐

+Playing music 🎵

+Making calls or sending messages 📱

+Sending WhatsApp messages 💬

+And many more automation features!

+⚠ Note: The program is not yet fully optimized, but it’s evolving with every update.

+2. Face Recognition Attendance System

-2. A face recognition program --> which will mark the attendance of the student once a student will be detected through face recognization module, and will check the best possible similarity in the database.
+A smart attendance system that uses face recognition to detect students and mark their attendance automatically.

+Matches the detected face with the best possible similarity from the database

-                                 !!
-WAIT FOR MORE!!
+Eliminates the need for manual attendance marking

+Can be expanded to integrate with real-time databases and dashboards

+💡 Stay tuned!
+More AI/ML projects are coming soon.

+Author: Gourang Jain
+Tech Stack: Python, OpenCV, face_recognition, SpeechRecognition, pyttsx3, and more.